Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/message-system/clientrpc.md

 </figure>

 :::warning
 When running as a host, RPCs are invoked immediately within the same stack as the method invoking the RPC.
-Since a host is both considered a server and a client, you should avoid design patterns where a ClientRpc invokes a ServerRpc that invokes the same ClientRpc as this can end up in a stack overflow (i.e. infinite recursion).
+Since a host is both considered a server and a client, you should avoid design patterns where a ClientRpc invokes a ServerRpc that invokes the same ClientRpc as this can end up in a stack overflow (that is, infinite recursion).
 :::

 See the [Boss Room RPC Examples](../../learn/bossroom/bossroom-actions).